William B. Saxbe: Political career

 He was a member of the Ohio Crime Commission from 1967 to 1968.
-During 1968, Saxbe was elected to the U.S. Senate, defeating the Democratic candidate, former Ohio Rep. (1965–67) John J. Gilligan.
-During his campaign, he became a prominent supporter of a national health insurance system.
+During 1968, Saxbe was elected to the U.S. Senate, defeating the Democratic candidate, former Ohio Rep. (1965–1967) John J. Gilligan.
+During his campaign, he became a prominent supporter of a national health insurance system, co-sponsoring the Kennedy-Griffiths universal healthcare program in 1971 alongside fellow Republicans Jacob Javits (New York), Clifford Case (New Jersey) and John Sherman Cooper (Kentucky).
 When President Nixon resumed bombing North Vietnam in late 1972, Saxbe stated that the President had 'lost his senses'.

-He served in the Senate until January 4, 1974, when Nixon appointed him U.S. Attorney General.
+He served in the Senate until January 3, 1974, when Nixon appointed him U.S. Attorney General.
 Saxbe was the permanent replacement for Elliot Richardson, who had been dismissed by Nixon during the Watergate scandal's so-called "Saturday Night Massacre".
 Saxbe took over from Solicitor General Robert Bork, who had served as acting Attorney General after the "Massacre".

 There was some minor controversy regarding Saxbe's appointment and the Ineligibility Clause of the Constitution.
 That provision states that a legislator cannot be appointed to an executive position during the same term that the legislature had voted to increase the salary of said position.
 Nixon addressed the problem by having Congress reduce the salary of the Attorney General to $35,000, as it was before Saxbe's term in the Senate began.
 This maneuver had only occurred once before, when Senator Philander C. Knox had been appointed Secretary of State during 1909, and has since become known as the "Saxbe fix".
 Because there was not any perception that anything intentional had been done to benefit Saxbe, the matter was largely ignored.

 As Attorney General for Nixon, Saxbe supervised the antitrust suit that ultimately ended the Bell System telephone monopoly.

 Gilligan, who had been elected Governor of Ohio during 1970, appointed Howard Metzenbaum to serve Saxbe's vacated term.
 Later that year, former astronaut John Glenn, another Democrat, was elected to replace Saxbe.

 Saxbe served as U.S. Attorney General for the first few months of the President Ford Administration, before resigning in early 1975, when he was appointed United States Ambassador to India.
 He served in that capacity until 1977.
 After that, Saxbe returned to Mechanicsburg and resumed the practice of law.

-Personal life
+Personal life and death

 During 1940, Saxbe married the former Ardath Louise "Dolly" Kleinhans.
 They had three children: William Bart Saxbe Jr., Juliet Louise "Juli" Saxbe Spitzer, and Charles Rockwell "Rocky" Saxbe.
 Charles Saxbe served four terms in Ohio House of Representatives, and later as an attorney in private practice.

 Saxbe was known for his quips.
-Asked about Sen. Robert Dole, he commented that Dole was so unpopular with his fellow senators that he "couldn't sell beer on a troop ship".
+Asked about Sen. Bob Dole, he commented that Dole was so unpopular with his fellow senators at the time that he "couldn't sell beer on a troop ship".

-He died in his hometown of Mechanicsburg, Ohio at the age of 94 on August 24, 2010.
+He died in his hometown of Mechanicsburg, Ohio, at the age of 94 on August 24, 2010.